mdramjankhan/SquadArena----Apk/README.md

 - Transparent rules for each game/match type

 ## Supported Games
-- Primary: Garena Free Fire Max (core focus of the platform)
+- Primary: Garena Free Fire Max & BGMI (core focus of the platform)
 - Coming soon: Additional popular mobile esports titles based on community demand.

 If you’re a developer or publisher interested in integrations, reach out via the contact section below.